MicroFocus/alm-octane-js-rest-sdk/README.md

 npm test test/integration
 ```

+**Please Note**
+When running integration tests and these include *attachments* the *tech preview api* needs to be enabled otherwise the attachments will fail

 ## Disclaimer
 Certain versions of software accessible here may contain branding from Hewlett-Packard Company (now HP Inc.) and Hewlett Packard Enterprise Company.
 As of September 1, 2017, the software is now offered by Micro Focus, a separately owned and operated company.
 Any reference to the HP and Hewlett Packard Enterprise/HPE marks is historical in nature, and the HP and Hewlett Packard Enterprise/HPE marks are the property of their respective owners.